 Sporting Opportunities & Competitions

 The Independent Schools Association offers an extensive programme of National and Area sports events for its member schools to participate in annually.
-The ISA Sport programme is one of the largest offered to Independent schools in the UK and includes an extensive range of high profile events including swimming, triathlon, rugby and netball.
+The ISA Sport programme is one of the largest offered to Independent schools in the UK and includes an extensive range of high profile events including football, athletics, cross country, triathlon and swimming, often at some of the country’s most prestigious venues such as the London Olympic Park.
 Once a member of the Independent Schools Association, your school will be able to enter these events.

 As a member, your pupils will have access to an Area programme of events coordinated annually by a designated Area Sports Coordinator.
 The events are hosted and organised by member schools.
 Areas vary in the number and type of sports competitions that they organise throughout the year; from surfing and sailing in the South West to waterpolo in the North and judo in London to name just a few.